Talk About The Passion #2 – All Prophets Sometimes

 I’m not saying that we’re careful with money but our bank account’s more secure than a combination-lock chastity belt, in a sealed vault with 24 hour CCTV, guarded by a patrol of heavily-armed soldiers, in a castle with an iron portcullis and a moat filled with sharks, on a remote desert island protected by an impenetrable forcefield, whose top secret location is known only to an elite band of deadly ninjas.
 I mean it.
 There are ducks’ posteriors less watertight.

-Some ninjas - protecting our theatre group's finances - yesterday
+A ninja (Brian), protecting our theatre group’s finances, yesterday

 So taking part in someone else’s event for £25 is good because you can just turn up and let other people do the admin.
 Everything is perfect.